Mayland Community College

 Students will not be admitted into the testing facility unless they comply with the following instructions.

-- Schedule testing date/time on the application to the nursing program or with the Jennifer Grindstaff, Admissions/Retention Advisor prior to the application deadline (September 1, 2018).
+- Schedule testing date/time on the application to the nursing program or with the Jennifer Grindstaff, Health Sciences Advisor, prior to the application deadline.

 - Arrive 15 minutes before the test to locate the room and for check-in procedures.